noah1400/c64vm-asm/README.md

 ```sh
 ./c64asm input.c64asm input2.c64asm input3.c64asm
 ```
+The program will initiate execution starting from the first line of the last provided file (`input3.c64asm`).

 ## Assembly language
 ```asm
 DEF loop_start ; export label for usage in other files